craftercms/docs/source/new-ia/by-role/architect/templated.rst

 Finally, given that CrafterCMS is Git-based, full DevContentOps support is native and fully supports templated sites.

-See :ref:`here <newIa-devContentOps-workflow>` for more information on DevContentOps
+See :ref:`here <newIa-devcontentops>` for more information on DevContentOps

 --------------
 Available APIs